opxcore/validator/README.md

     filter: use PHP filter_var function.

 - TODO `date_format:format` - must match the given format.
 You should use either date or date_format when validating a field, not both.
 This validation rule supports all formats supported by PHP DateTime class.

-- TODO `json` - must be a valid JSON string.

 - TODO `ip:v4,v6` - must be an IP address of v4 or v6 standard (if not specified), v4 or v6 if specified.